Short Term Stay

 - Applicants must have a valid U.S. long-term visa status such as Permanent Resident, H1B, L-1, J-1, F-1 etc. F-1 Student and J-1 visa holders must have a valid travel signature on I-20 / DS2019.

 - We take a minimum of 5 business days to process, so please apply for your visa ahead of time.
 For special circumstances, we may take longer.

 Applications from those who entered the U.S. with a B1/B2 visa or who are under a U.S. visa exemption status will not be accepted in this office.

-Multiple-Entry Visas for Sightseeing, visiting friends/relatives and business/conference purposes up to 30 days stay.
-Multiple -entry visas may be issued to applicants who have sufficient level of financial capability and their families for the following nationals.
+Multiple-entry short-term stay visas may be issued to applicants who have sufficient level of financial capability and their families for the following nationals.

 Landing Permission at the Airport

 Although a visa is one condition that allows you to land at an airport or seaport, you should note that a visa does not guarantee landing permission.
 You must obtain landing permission during immigration procedures.